How to Deliver a TED Style Talk That Captivates, Connects, and Inspires

 The Difference Between TED and TEDx Talks

 TED and TEDx share the same DNA but happen on very different stages.
-TED is the global platform run by the main organisation, where experts, innovators, and storytellers share ideas that reach millions.
+TED is the global platform run by the main organisation, where experts, innovators and storytellers share ideas that reach millions.

 The beauty of TEDx is that it opens the door for new voices.
 It gives people the chance to share their message, test their story, and build momentum on a smaller stage.
-Many TEDx talks have later been featured on TED.com, but every one of them starts with the same purpose: sharing an idea worth spreading.
+Many TEDx talks have later been featured on TED.com, but every one starts with the same purpose: sharing an idea worth spreading.

 Different scale, same mission.
 Whether TED or TEDx, both are built around storytelling that inspires action and leaves a lasting impact.

-Structure: The Secret Framework Behind Great TED Talks
+Structure: The Framework Behind Great TED Talks

 Opening: Capture Attention Immediately